 - 12 - 15

 - Apply by:

 - Transcript - Unofficial

 - $95 Online Application Fee

-You will enroll in 1 core course and 1-3 electives at the CEA Seville Center, as well as select and 0-2 electives at Pablo de Olavide University.
+You will enroll in 1 core course and 1-3 electives at the CEA Seville Center, as well as select and 0-2 electives at Pablo de Olavide University (UPO).
+You also have the option to enroll in up to 2 CEA virtual courses.
 Courses meet for 45 contact hours/3 credits.
 You will earn a total of 12-15 credits (up to 225 contact hours.)